-When compounds 3 (Fig 40) & 5 (Fig 41) were investigated across all the cell lines, it was apparent that chemical substitution and position of functional groups plays a big role in the potency of the compounds to exhibit a form to cytotoxicity.
-To the general substructure of DBM, compounds 3 & 5 both contained the Hydroxyl (-OH) group at the Ortho position of the aromatic ring, however the relative substituents were positioned at the Meta (Cl) and Para (-
+When compounds 3 (Fig 22) & 5 (Fig 23) were investigated across all the cell lines, it was apparent that chemical substitution and position of functional groups plays a big role in the potency of the compounds to exhibit a form to cytotoxicity.
+To the general substructure of DBM, compounds 3 & 5 both contained the Hydroxyl (-OH) group at the Ortho position of the aromatic ring, however the relative substituents were positioned at the Meta (CI) and Para (-

 OCH3) respectively.
 Compared to compound 5, compound 3 initially shows a low IC50 range between its values, with the greatest range being 8μM for the A549 cell line.
 On the other hand, the greatest range found for compound 5 was 16μM on the HepG2 cell line, an amount nearly double that of compound 3.
-Overall, the compounds follow the pattern discussed above of a time dependant response, however compound 5 exerts a much rapid response than that observed from compound 3.
+Overall the compounds follow the pattern discussed above of a time dependant response, however the response observed by compound 5 is said to be more rapid than that of compound 3.
 From the results, it can be deduced that both the compounds exhibit better cytotoxic effects than DBM on the HepG2 and HeLa cell lines, whereby the IC50 values after 96h are in the low spectrum of values, however the response is not immediate, rather steady then rapid.
 As seen from compounds 1 & 2, the presence of the OH group plays a role in the IC50 values being low, however it can be seen that the presence of a halogen group initially provides the platform for the compounds to have an immediate effect whereby the IC50 values at 24h of the incubation period were lower than those exhibited by DBM, compound 1, 2 & 5 at all the cell lines bar one.
 Following this, the addition of a methoxy group in place of a halogen indicate that the functional group rather helps with the response exhibited over time than that off an immediate response.
 Comparing the values of compound 5 with 1 & 2, it was observed that a higher initial IC50 value at 24h had decreased by a significant amount at 96h.
-This is shown where the IC50 of compound 5 has been at $25.13\mu$ M (HepG2) and $28.20\mu$ M (A549) but decreased to $9.86\mu$ M (HepG2) and 13.92μM.
-The data values were observed from tables 5-7.
+This is shown where the IC50 of compound 5 has been at 25.13μM (HepG2) and 28.20 μM (A549) but decreased to 9.86μM (HepG2) and 13.92μM.
+The data values were observed from 5-7

 Furthermore, the concept of a carbon or oxygen related group such as a Methyl or Methoxy to stabilise the compounds in order to exert their cytotoxic effects has further been strengthened by the findings of compound 4 being screen, in direct comparison with DBM.
 A very similar structure to that of DBM, compound 4 contains a bromine group, a halogen, attached to the central carbon between the 1,3 diketone, which understandably has replaced the -CH2 group.
 Findings have shown that the compound which contains the Br substituent has on average higher IC50 values than DBM at the 96h incubation phase.
 This indicates that the presence of a group other than Oxygen or Carbon on the central carbon atom hinders the prospect of a compound exerting its cytotoxic activity.
-However, it is to be noted that compound 4 did have a better cytotoxic effect and potency on the Caco-2 cell line, a potential candidate for cancer effecting the colon since initial (24h) and final (96h) IC50 values were calculated as 14.6 $\mu$ M and 10.98 $\mu$ M.
+However, it is to be noted that compound 4 did have a better cytotoxic effect and potency on the Caco-2 cell line, a potential candidate for cancer effecting the colon since initial (24h) and final (96h) IC50 values were calculated as $14.6\mu M$ and $10.98\mu M$ .